 Click here for an index to the deeds for 187 Beacon, and click here for further information about the land between the south side of Beacon and Alley 420, from Berkeley to Clarendon.

-Appendix A of Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 187-189 Beacon were built by James W. Tobey and John F. Farrington, both housewrights.
-This appears to be an error.
-James Tobey and John Farrington built 197-199 Beacon (as also indicated by Bunting) but do not appear to have been associated with 187-189 Beacon (although they may have been the builders hired by Henry Whitwell to construct the houses).
+Appendix A of Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 187-189 Beacon were built in 1866 by James W. Tobey and John F. Farrington, both housewrights.
+This is not correct.
+The two houses built in 1866-1867 by Tobey and Farrington were 197–199 Beacon (which Bunting correctly attributes to them).

 On February 25, 1870, 187 Beacon was purchased from Henry Whitwell by Frank William Andrews.
 He and his wife, Maria Frances (Adams) Andrews, made it their home.
 They previously had lived at 6 Marlborough.

 Frank Andrews was a former importer of iron and, later, crockery.
 He had retired at an early age to manage his real estate investments.